IBM/model-evaluation-workbench/README.md

 ### 3.2 Configure the app with the cognitive models

 Go to IBM Cloud Clonsole, click on application that was deployed, click on Runtime and then click on Environment variables.
 Under User defined section Click on Add, then under `Name` enter the text as `NLC_USERNAME_CONFIG_1` and under value pass the username of the first NLC service instance that was created in section `Create NLC service instance`.
+Click on Save.
 Repeat the same for adding `NLC_PASSWORD_CONFIG_1 = <password>`, `NLC_CLASSIFIER_ID_CONFIG_1`
 And Add the second set of model details  `NLC_USERNAME_CONFIG_1`, `NLC_PASSWORD_CONFIG_1 = <password>` and `NLC_CLASSIFIER_ID_CONFIG_1` similarly.

-- Watson Service Configuration
 ![](Images/NLC_Service_Configuration1.png)

 Skip Step 4 and Go to Step 5 to Run Application.